Kelvingonz/GNS3-Enterprise-Network-NAT-DHCP-DNS-L2-Security-/README.md

 ## Overview
-Simplified collapsed-core 3-tier lab showcasing NAT, DHCP, routing, and L2 security. <br>
+Simplified collapsed core 3-tier lab showcasing NAT, DHCP, routing, and L2 security. <br>
 <br>
 Not production ready, has single points of failure and no redundancy.<br>
 <br>